fengyuanyang/katacoda-scenarios/docker/docker-basic-commands/finish.md

 ## You have completed this session.
-### build image, run container and tomcat

-Now, you are able to build image on your computer, go ahead!
+Now, you are able to run container from images and check status